Get more information about Dartmouth College by clicking links below:

 Admission Requirements & Details

-The admissions information below may give you an idea of the applicants Dartmouth College accepts.
+The admissions information below may give you an idea of the applicants Dartmouth, Big Green accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to Dartmouth College.
+This information can be used to get a better idea of your chances of getting accepted to Dartmouth, Big Green.

 Admission Requirements & Recommendations